Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 Keeping your medical records up to date is important for many reasons.
 When any medical provider administers treatment, it should be documented.
 This prevents patients from being given doses twice due to error.

 You are bound by the statute of limitations in Maryland.
 You only have three years from the date the malpractice injury or error occurred.
-If you do not discover the injury until later, you may have up to five years from the date the injury occurred to or three years from the date the injury was discovered, but this is rare.
+If you do not discover the injury until later, you may have up to five years from the date the injury occurred or three years from the date the injury was discovered, but this is rare.

 Most health care providers and medical professionals that owe you a duty of care can be found negligent, including: